Tampa Divorce Lawyer

-Affordable Divorce Lawyers in Tampa, FL, Committed to Serving Clearwater & Palm Harbor
+Affordable Divorce Lawyers in Tampa, FL, Committed to Serving Clearwater, & Palm Harbor

 Are you considering filing for divorce in the Tampa Bay, Florida area?
 Contact K. Dean Kantaras, P.A. for divorce advice on what you can expect and how you can be prepared.

-Contact us now to schedule a consultation with a divorce attorney in Tampa!
+Contact us now to schedule a consultation!

-Why Choose Our Tampa Divorce Attorneys?
+Why Choose our Tampa Divorce Attorney?

-- Florida Super Lawyers® – Ranked Among the Top 5% of Florida Attorneys
+- Florida Super Lawyers®– Ranked Among the Top 5% of Florida Attorneys

 - 10 Best Family Law Attorneys – American Institute of Family Law Attorneys™